Get your iOS game on with these gaming cases and accessories for iPhone

 Cooling case with a cool look: Razer Arctech Pro

-The Razer Arctech is another mainstay in the gaming case category; this perforated design provides grip and control alongside Thermaphene™ cooling technology.
+The Razer Arctech is another mainstay in the gaming case category.
+When we reviewed this case, we loved how the perforated design provides grip and control alongside Thermaphene™ cooling technology.
 The green and gray design is also quite eye-catching.

 Instant controller: GameSir X2 Bluetooth Wireless Mobile Game Controller

 The GameSir X2 is a gamepad that attaches to your iPhone for more control and versatility, perfect for anyone who likes to play with joysticks.
-It slips on and off easily, and the heat-dissipating design will keep your iPhone cool.
+It slips on and off easily, and the heat-dissipating design will keep your iPhone cool, as we noted in our linked review.

-Charge while you play: Razer Kishi Mobile Game Controller
+Charge while you play: Razer Kishi Mobile Game Controller for iPhone

 Best value: WATACHE Rotation Ring Case

 If you just need a little extra leverage, a ring case like this one from WATACHE allows you to hold your iPhone more securely or stand it horizontally while you play.
-This one also provides excellent drop protection, and it comes in at a low price point.
+This one also provides excellent drop protection, and it comes in at a low price point, too!

 Built-in stand and grip: Clckr Clear Stand and Grip Case